p-m/filmsearch/README.md

       - all db-data
       - link to vdr-admin for creating timer
       - link to imdb
-      - line in db (for telling emacs to jump to db-file at this line)
     - increment match-counter of db-entry
     - set "already-searched = 1"
 - autoadapt search levels: